Aww geez! Not another YouTube rant!

 Dear YouTube Video Hoarders:

-Purchase a cloud-based service to store your videos on.
+Purchase a cloud-based service to store your videos.
 Don’t be dicks.

-You made it to the end?
+Did you make it to the end?
 Wow!
 Thank you very much for reading this little diatribe.
-Although I’ve moved onwards from YouTube I know there’s many out there who have not.
+Although I’ve moved onward from YouTube I know there are many out there who have not.
 I can see it on my social network panels every day.
-It is my hope that if at least one person stops YouTube and picks up a website to host their content.
+It is my hope that at least one person stops YouTube and picks up a website to host their content.
 Or at the very least diversifies their content distribution to where there is not one network holding all of the content.
-Then my 4000+ rant will not be for nothing.
+Then my 4000+ rant will not be for anything.

 Click here – in case you want to watch the video which is hosted on Vimeo of all places.
 If it works for the government well… Think about that content creators!

-My final summary on this mess is the following message:
+My final summary of this mess is the following message:

-But you really want to know the real culprit is of this disaster?
+But do you really want to know the real culprit of this disaster?
 Bad parenting.
 It’s a matter of time but eventually, you’ll see some kid with a tablet and they’ll be watching YouTube for hours while not saying a word to their parents at the airport. or Dining room.
 It’s those parents that think the internet should be their babysitter instead of actually paying attention to what they are doing and watching.
 You have to think about this like the parents who let their children go wandering into the street.
-Or into some strangers house that he himself calls ‘imagination land’.
+Or into some stranger’s house that he himself calls ‘imagination land’.
 These are bad parents who are completely oblivious as to what they’re doing to their children until it’s too late.
 I didn’t force this website upon your children.
 You shouldn’t force your child onto me.
 Advice to those parents that feel called out by this?
-Be apart of your child’s activities instead of distancing yourself and keeping your children as if it’s another expensive play-thing that goes next to your sports car.
-Stop ruining everything around you with those attitude of ‘takes a village to raise a child’.
+Be a part of your child’s activities instead of distancing yourself and keeping your children as if it’s another expensive plaything that goes next to your sports car.

 Until next time.
 Don’t die.
 And may server protect you.